webdiscus/html-bundler-webpack-plugin/README.md

       css: {
         filename: 'assets/css/[name].[contenthash:8].css',
       },
-      loaderOptions: {
-        // preconfigured compiler for Nunjucks template engine
+      // the Nunjucks template engine is supported "out of the box"
       preprocessor: 'nunjucks',
       // -OR- use as the function for full controll
       // preprocessor: (template, { data }) => Nunjucks.renderString(template, data),

-      },
     }),
   ],
   module: {